 - A financial statement outlining your current financial need, resources available to you and how this scholarship will address your need

 - Additional supporting materials related to your community work or other certifications (optional)

 When is the application due?

-- Applications for the 2017 program are due by
+- Applications for the 2017 Limitless Heights Scholarship are now closed.

 How are scholarship recipients chosen?